njwilletts/NBA_fantasy/README.md

 [hashtagbasketball](https://hashtagbasketball.com/).
 The data is scraped using the [rvest](https://github.com/tidyverse/rvest) package in conjunction with [RSelenium](https://github.com/ropensci/RSelenium) to interact with the dynamic content.
-A [shiny](https://github.com/rstudio/shiny) app is then used to present the data to NBA fantasy managers to assist them in winning their 9-cat league.
+The results are presented by an [Rshiny](https://github.com/rstudio/shiny) to assist NBA fantasy managers in winning their 9-cat league.

 ## Shiny application